Garrana/azure_arc/azure_arc_servers_jumpstart/docs/arc_policies_mma.md

     git clone https://github.com/microsoft/azure_arc.git
     ```

 * As mentioned, this guide starts at the point where you already deployed and connected VMs or servers to Azure Arc.
-In the screenshots below we can see a GCP server has been connected with Azure Arc and is visible as a resource in Azure.
+In the screenshots below we can see a GCP server has been connected with Azure Arc and is visible as a resource in Azure. in your Lab you would use the virtual machine you created on azure and onboarded

     ![](../img/vm_policies/01.png)